-If you play a guitar with a tremolo bridge, you know how difficult staying in tune can be.
+If you play an electric guitar with a tremolo bridge, you know how difficult it can be to stay in tune at times.
 Using the whammy bar just makes the experience even worse.
-This is something that is uninspiring, demotivating, and even disastrous, especially when you are playing before a live audience.
+This is something that is uninspiring, demotivating, and even disastrous.
+Especially when you are playing before a live audience.

-It might seem that you need a professional’s help to fix, but what if you could do it on your own with the right tools?
+It would seem that you need a professional’s help to fix it, but what if you could do it on your own with the right tools?
 You would be playing confidently before your audience again in no time.

-While it might look intimidating and very technical, the tremolo system is actually easy to grasp.
-And once you know the basics of the design and what is required for a good balance, you can set your tremolo spring tension easy enough.
+It might look intimidating and very technical.
+But the tremolo system is actually easy to grasp.
+And once you know the basics of the design, you can set your tremolo spring tension easily enough.

 What You Need To Know About Tremolo Spring Tension